Alfie51m/CommandGUI/README.md

 2. Place the `.jar` file in your server's `plugins` directory.
 3. Start the server to generate the default configuration file.
 4. Configure the plugin by editing `plugins/CommandGUI/config.yml`.
-5. Reload the plugin with `/cgreload` or restart the server.
+5. Reload the plugin with `/commandgui reload` or restart the server.

 ---